znamlab/flexilims/README.md

 results = session.get(datatype='mouse')
 ```

-`results` will be a list of dictionnary with each element being one `mouse` in that case.
-You can specify the `project_id` in the call to get if you didn't set it at session creation (or if you want to access a different project for this request).
-It is possible to query a selection of the datatype, see docstring for documentation.
+`results` will be a list of dictionary with each element being one `mouse` in that case.
+You can specify the `project_id` in the call to get if you didn't set it at session
+creation (or if you want to access a different project for this request).
+It is possible
+to query a selection of the datatype, see docstring for documentation.

-The database is hierachical, each entity has an origin.
+The database is hierarchical, each entity has an origin.
 The list of children from one entity can get obtained using `get_children`:

 ```
 # Get the database entries for all children of one entity